zeroibc/my-mac-os/README.md

 ### Productivity
 #### [Alfred](https://www.alfredapp.com) - Launcher
-- Alfred is a very powerful launcher that you can program to show you anything you want.
+- Alfred is a very powerful launcher that you can program to show anything you want.
 It saved me a lot of time in my life.
 <img src="https://i.imgur.com/5Cs4oly.png" width="600" alt="img">

-- It has a great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.
+- It has a great [community](http://www.alfredforum.com/) and [amazing workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.

 - I wrote [an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language and [AwGo](https://github.com/deanishe/awgo) library.